-Call us on to start planning your holiday to Greystoke Mahale or take a look at our itineraries to Lake Tanganyika and western Tanzania
+Call us on to start planning your holiday to Greystoke Mahale or take a look at our itineraries to Tanzania

 Greystoke Mahale enjoys a breathtaking position on a golden beach along the shores of Lake Tanganyika, sheltered by the lush forest of the Mahale Mountains.
 This isolated setting is home to the world's largest known population of chimpanzees.